makovkastar/FloatingActionButton/README.md

 ### Description

-Android [Google+] like floating action button which reacts on the list view scrolling events.
+Android [floating action button] like floating action button which reacts on the list view scrolling events.
 Becomes visible when the list view is scrolled up and invisible when scrolled down.

 ![Demo](art/demo.gif)